ArnavK-09/tila-dashboard/README.md

 <p align="center">If you find Tila Dashboard useful, please consider starring the repository.
 Your support helps us improve and maintain the project.</p>

+> ![CAUTION]
+>
+> Error status on live demo website is because I haven't hosted browserless
+> otherwise it would show working sign!

 ---

 <p align="center><strong>👋 We hope Tila Dashboard helps you effortlessly monitor and
 manage your website's uptime, metrics, and incident history.
 Happy coding! </strong></p>

 ---

-> ![WARNING]
->
-> Error status on live demo website is because I haven't hosted browserless
-> otherwise it would show working sign!